 Please label the following supplies with your child’s name:

-• College-ruled lined paper
+• College-ruled lined paper (2 packages)

-• Graphing paper (8½ x 11, any size squares per inch)
+• Graphing paper – 8½ x 11, any size squares per inch (2 packages)

 • Red pens (or other color pens for correcting)

-• 1 scientific calculator
+• 1 Texas Instruments TI-30XIIS calculator

 • 1 pair scissors